penalara/engineInputGHCFile/schema-doc/ghc-definitions-incompatibilities.md

 ## doNotFinishAtLastMorningSectionIfStartAtFirstAfternoonSection

-Do not finish at the last hour in the morning and start at the first one in the afternoon.
+Do not finish at the last hour of the morning and start at the first hour of the evening.

 `doNotFinishAtLastMorningSectionIfStartAtFirstAfternoonSection`